New Hampshire Layoffs — September 2019

 |---|---|---|---|---|

-Leading the list was Conagra Brands, Inc at its Concord facility, reporting 42 affected workers.
+The biggest impact was at Conagra Brands at its Concord facility, reporting 42 affected workers.

 After a dip last month, layoff activity has ticked back up.

-The filings reflect a mixed picture for New Hampshire's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for New Hampshire's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Hampshire.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Hampshire WARN notices, browse layoffs by state, or download the full dataset.